Matth-L/llview/docs/docs/install/addmetrics_example.md

 cd ${LLVIEW_DATA}/${LLVIEW_SYSTEMNAME}/perm/db
 ```

-And search for your new database, with our example, this gives us :
+And search for your new database, with our example, this gives us:

 ```sh
 ls -l|grep "model"